-The emphasis of this course is the maintenance of wellness and the importance of patient education in disease prevention associated with the sensory, neurological, blood and lymph and cardiovascular systems.
+The emphasis of this course is the maintenance of wellness and the importance of patient education in disease prevention associated with the neurological, cardiovascular, and sensory systems.
+Alterations in these systems are presented in detail with differences noted across the lifespan.
+Incorporates concept of community health nursing as it pertains to the role of the practical nurse.
 The continued use of the nursing process is integrated throughout the course content.
-Common complex disease states associated with the specific body systems presented in this course are introduced and thoroughly discussed.
-Integration of pharmacological principles as they relate to the disease state becomes more detailed.
-Correlated clinical experience allows the student to utilize the nursing process in planning care for patients with health care problems associated with neurological, blood and lymph and cardiovascular systems.
+Correlated clinical experience allows the student to utilize the nursing process in patient care.
 The goal is to promote the application of advanced knowledge and skills necessary for safe and competent nursing care.